-🖗 Quick Start 🖈 🔿 Requ iest Response 🖛 🛨
+♀ Quick Start 🖉 🔿 Requ est Response 🗢 🕂 🛨

 < Automated Scan

-This screen allows you to launch an automated scan against an application - just enter its URL below and press 'Attack'.

-Please be aware that you should only attack applications that you have been specifically been given permission to test.
+- nch an automated scan against an application - just enter its URL below and press 'Attack'.
+Duld only attack applications that you have been specifically been given permission to test.

 URL to attack: http://

-Use traditional spider: \checkmark
+Use traditional spider:

 Use ajax spider: ✓ with Firefox ▼

-Frank Stop
+4ttack Stop

 Progress: Not started